sevenlabs-hq/carbon/examples/moonshot-alerts/README.md

 cargo run --release
 ```

-This will start the block subscriber, and the pipeline will begin processing transactions for the specified program ID (`OPENBOOK_V2_PROGRAM_ID`).
+This will start the block subscriber, and the pipeline will begin processing transactions for the specified program ID (`MOONSHOT_PROGRAM_ID`).

 ## Metrics